Last updated: April 21, 2026

 - Firm tofu cubes (not silken)

-If you prefer crunchier options, explore these high-protein crunchy snacks — many are naturally low-FODMAP.
+If you prefer crunchier options, explore these high-protein snacks that support stable energy and digestion.

 4. Easy Homemade IBS-Friendly Snacks